MelodyOfAdalyn/MelodyOfAdalyn.github.io/index.md

 # Android Event App

 ## Introduction
 Welcome to the Android App!
-The primary purpose of the app is to allow the user to monitor, add, or remove apps.
+The primary purpose of the app is to allow the user to monitor, add, or remove events.
 Originally, it was created and mainly functioned as a display then an interactive piece.
-Now, the user is able to login into the app through Firebase and navigate the app in order to add or remove events froma list.
+Now, the user is able to login into the app through Firebase and navigate the app in order to add or remove events from a list.
 Along with view account information within the settings page.

 ## Table of Contents
 - Instructions